-This chapter describes the various chassis models used by the Integrated Access System.
+This chapter describes the various chassis models used by the integrated access system.
 It also shows each chassis and the associated card slot locations.

 Three series of chassis models are available.
-These include the front-loading chassis with power supplies on the side; the front- and rear-loading chassis with power supplies on the side, also called the two-sided chassis and the front-loading chassis with power supplies on top.
+These include the front-loading chassis with power supplies on the side (891630); the front- and rear-loading chassis with power supplies on the side, also called the two-sided chassis (891830) and the front-loading chassis with enhanced power supply (891930).

-The Integrated Access System uses four basic types of plug-in cards: common (CPU and Interface); user (Voice, Data and Alarm); server (ADPCM, FRS, MCC and ISDN-PRI cards); and WAN (for T1 or E1 networks).
+The integrated access system uses four basic types of plug-in cards: common (CPU and Interface); user (Voice, Data and Alarm); server (ADPCM card); and WAN (for T1 or E1 networks).
 All cards slide into slots in front of a front-loading chassis, or into both sides of a two-sided chassis.
 Card guides on the top and bottom of the chassis slots align the cards with the connectors for easy insertion.